+Welcome to an interview with Juss Apivala.
 We were recently invited to a Wear Test at the House Of Vans in Waterloo.
 It was for Gilbert Crockett’s Pro shoe Before we took our shoes out for a spin we were given a brief presentation about the thought behind them.
-Juss Apivala had flown in to help host this event and take us through the technology which went in to making the first ever vulcanised cupsole.
-We thought we would get a further slightly more in depth look at this design process for you in the way of this little interview so you can be as well informed as we are…
+Juss Apivala had flown in to help host this event and take us through the technology which went into making the first-ever vulcanised cupsole.
+We thought we would get a slightly more in-depth look at the design process for you in the way of this little interview so you can be as well informed as we are…

 Can you introduce yourself and tell us what your role is at Vans…